Articles

 2. Collective discussion

-3. Room for effectiveness and creativity!
+3. Room for effectiveness and creativity

-The speed boat has the advantage that it can adapt to suit every need and desire.
-For example, you can decide to set a time limit for individual consideration (5 or 10 minutes) so as to speed up your workshop.
-To do so, just start a stopwatch running or activate the Klaxoon Brainstorm's timer function.For an even more collaborative session, you can ask the team to design the boat's matrix themselves.
+Another great benefit of the Speed Boat method is that it can be adapted to your needs and wishes.
+For example, you can decide to set a time limit for individual reflection (5 to 10 minutes) to speed up your workshop.
+For an even more collaborative session, you can ask the team to design the boat matrix themselves.

-When to use the agile boat
+When to use the Speed Boat method?

 You can use this collaborative workshop in any context and at any time.